MissStrong/ICS4UE_Semester_1_2018-2019/24_Activity_19_Software-Development/0-Software-Development-Life-Cycle.md

 In this activity, you will:

-1. Read about:
-   1. The Software Development Life Cycle.
-   2. JavaDocs.
-   3. How to share Java programs.
-2. Create a GitHub account, then pull & push from a remote repository and NetBeans
+1. Create a GitHub account, then pull & push from a remote repository and NetBeans
+2. Read about:
+   1. JavaDocs.
+   2. How to share Java programs.
+   3. The Software Development Life Cycle.
+   4. Software Scope Documents
+   5. Gantt Charts
 3. Post your GitHub information to your team's Discussion Forum.
 4. Take a quiz on computer science trivia.